Patrick Ewing biography

 But while life on the court was successful for Ewing, the player's personal life was rocky and tumultuous.
 In 1983, Ewing's mother passed away from a heart attack.
 While still grieving for his mother, the athlete learned that high school sweetheart Sharon Stanford was pregnant with their child.
 Patrick Aloysius Ewing, Jr. was born May 21, 1984, while Ewing was still a college student.

 Ewing was frightened by the prospect of supporting a young child as a student, but he held true to the promise he made to his mother to finish school.
 He turned down multiple lucrative endorsements and offers of professional ball until his graduation in 1985.
 That year, Ewing was in high demand by the National Basketball Association.
 The New York Knicks won the Draft Lottery, and selected Ewing first overall.

 New York Knicks

-Although he sustained several injuries his first year in the league, he still managed to average 20 points, 9 rebounds, and 2 blocks per game.
+Although he sustained several injuries his first year in the league, Ewing still managed to average 20 points, nine rebounds and two blocks per game.
 His performance earned Ewing the NBA Rookie of the Year title, and credibility as one of the premier centers in the league.
 Ewing enjoyed a successful career with the Knicks for more than 15 years, playing against opponents such as Michael Jordan, Hakeem Olajuwon and Scottie Pippin.
 He was named an NBA All-Star 11 times, made it to the All-NBA First Team and Second Team, and was a member of the original "Dream Team" at the 1992 Olympic Games.